-The goal of our study is to identify and screen patients with premature atherosclerotic CVD (ages 50 years and younger for males and ages 55 years and younger for females), in addition to their first-degree relatives, and their spouse.
+The goal of our study is to identify and screen patients with premature atherosclerotic CVD (ages 50 years and younger for males and ages 55 years and younger for females), in addition to their first-degree relatives.
 Previous research has established that these first-degree relatives are at high risk, however, we believe they may not always be identified or adequately screened in BC.
 By identifying and intervening in this high-risk group, we believe that we can significantly reduce the burden of premature atherosclerotic CVD in BC, while discovering a great deal about the determinants of this disease.

 St. Paul’s Hospital